John Glassco

 John Glassco (December 15, 1909 – January 29, 1981) was a Canadian poet, memoirist and novelist.
-According to Stephen Scobie, "Glassco will be remembered for his brilliant autobiography, his elegant, classical poems, and for his translations."
+According to Stephen Scobie, "Glassco will be remembered for his brilliant autobiography, his elegant, classical poems, and for his translations".
 He is also remembered by some for his erotica.

 Life

-Born in Montreal to a monied family, John Glassco (Buffy to his friends) was educated at Selwyn House School, Bishop's College School, Lower Canada College, and finally McGill University.
+Born in Montreal to a monied family, Glassco, known as "Buffy" to his friends, was educated at Selwyn House School, Bishop's College School, Lower Canada College, and McGill University.
 At McGill he moved on the fringes of the Montreal Group of poets centred on that campus, which included F. R. Scott and A.J.M.
 Smith.
 Glassco wrote for the McGill Fortnightly Review with Scott, Smith, and Leon Edel.

-Glassco left McGill without graduating to go to Paris with his friend, Graeme Taylor, when he was 17 years old.
-The two settled in the Montparnasse district of Paris which was then extremely popular amongst the literary intelligentsia.
+At the age of 17, Glassco left McGill without graduating to travel to Paris with his friend, Graeme Taylor.
+The two settled in the Montparnasse district of Paris, then extremely popular amongst the literary intelligentsia.
 Their three-year stay formed the basis of Glassco's Memoirs of Montparnasse (1970), a description of expatriate life in Paris during the 1920s.